1. Make an appointment with the nearest U.S. embassy or consulate

 Review all your documents carefully (visa application, I-20 form, financial documents) and make sure all the information is clear, accurate and complete.
 If someone else completed the visa application for you, make sure that you read and understand the information provided.

-- - Check that your program information, reporting dates and financial information are correct (if the reporting date has passed, you must update it before your appointment)
+Check that your program information, reporting dates and financial information are correct (if the reporting date has passed, you must update it before your appointment) To update your reporting date, please make a Deferral Request at the Student Portal.
+Please refer to instructions.

-- - Make sure that we have signed page 1 of your I-20 form in blue ink
+Make sure that we have signed page 1 of your I-20 from in blue ink

 Prepare for the interview